Authentication

 - Browser SPA running same-origin: works.
 The browser auto-attaches

 Origin: https://host:portmatchingHost. - curl/scripts with bearer auth: works.
-Bypasses the guard.
+Skipped from the guard entirely.

 Originis the attacker’s host, which won’t match Mosaic’s Host.
 SameSite=Strict prevents the cookie from being attached in the first place; this is defense in depth.